The next call for nominations will open end of August. The next deadline will be 15 October.

 When is the next call for nominations?

-The next Call for DLF nominations (2019/20) opens end of August 2018 and the submission deadline will be 15 October.
+The next Call for DLF nominations will open in August and the submission deadline will be 15 October.

 Current and previous Distinguished Lorentz Fellows